SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/DMS_xml.md

 ## Redirects subtag

-From DataMiner 10.3.0/10.3.2 onwards, this subtag can be used to make the DMAs in a DMS communicate with each other over **gRPC**.
+From DataMiner 10.3.0/10.3.2 onwards, this subtag can be used to make the DMAs in a DMS communicate with each other over **gRPC** instead of .NET Remoting.
+Among others, this has the advantage that port 8004 is no longer needed.
+Instead the standard HTTPS port 443 is used by default.

 Redirects must be added in DMS.xml for each DMA.
 Failover Agents also need a redirect to each other's IP address.

 For example, in a cluster with two DMAs, with IPs 10.4.2.92 and 10.4.2.93, DMS.xml can be configured as follows.